MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-log-collection.md

 <!-- Replace screenshot as UI has changed to From date and to date--->

-## Disabling automatic log collection
+## Disable automatic log collection

-Automatic log collection can be disabled and re-enabled any time.
+Automatic log collection can be disabled and re-enabled anytime.
 The SAS URL configuration won't change.
 If automatic log collection is re-enabled, the previously entered SAS URL will undergo the same validation checks, and an expired SAS URL will be rejected.

+## Log collection scanning

+Scanning for automatic log collection occurs within a sliding window.
+If there are one or more alerts, a single log collection is queued for that window.
+After log collection, the next alert scanning is suppressed until 30 mins.

 ## SAS URL alerts